5-MeO-DMT: Pharmacodynamics

 Although 5-MeO-DMT shows dramatically higher affinity for the serotonin 5-HT_{1A} receptor than for the serotonin 5-HT_{2A} receptor, the situation appears to be very different in terms of its actual activational potencies at these receptors.
 Its EC_{50} values have been found to be 1.80 to 3.87 nM at the serotonin 5-HT_{2A} receptor and 3.92 to 1,060 nM at the serotonin 5-HT_{1A} receptor.
 For comparison, the EC_{50} values of DMT were found to be 38.3 nM at the serotonin 5-HT_{2A} receptor and >10,000 nM at the serotonin 5-HT_{1A} receptor in one of the same studies.
 Hence, 5-MeO-DMT appears to be similarly potent or as much as 200-fold more potent as an agonist of the serotonin 5-HT_{2A} receptor than of the serotonin 5-HT_{1A} receptor.
 In addition, 5-MeO-DMT is 10-fold more potent than DMT as an agonist of the serotonin 5-HT_{2A} receptor.

-Besides the serotonin receptors, 5-MeO-DMT is an agonist of the melatonin MT_{1} and MT_{2} receptors.
+Besides serotonin receptors, 5-MeO-DMT is an agonist of the melatonin MT_{1} and MT_{2} receptors.
 Unlike DMT, 5-MeO-DMT is not a ligand or agonist of the sigma receptors.
 In contrast to certain other tryptamines, 5-MeO-DMT is inactive as a monoamine releasing agent, including of serotonin, norepinephrine, and dopamine.
 However, it is a weak serotonin reuptake inhibitor, with an IC_{50} value of 2,184 nM.
 Conversely, it is inactive as a dopamine and norepinephrine reuptake inhibitor (IC_{50} = >10,000 nM).

+It has been theorized that 5-MeO-DMT may robustly stimulate oxytocin secretion via its serotonin 5-HT_{1A} receptor agonism and that this might be involved in some of its effects, such as reported feelings of love, unity, and connectedness.
+Relatedly, strongly increased oxytocin levels appear to play a key role in the entactogenic effects of MDMA in humans.
+A clinical trial is underway by Matthias Liechti and colleagues in Basel, Switzerland that will measure oxytocin levels with 5-MeO-DMT in humans.

 Similarly to DMT, but in contrast to most other psychedelics, like LSD and psilocybin, there appears to be very little development of tolerance with 5-MeO-DMT.
 In fact, there may even be sensitization to the effects of 5-MeO-DMT.
 The lack of tolerance development with 5-MeO-DMT may be due to biased agonism of the serotonin 5-HT_{2A} receptor.
 More specifically, 5-MeO-DMT activates the G_{q} signaling pathway of the serotonin 5-HT_{2A} receptor with much less potency in recruiting β-arrestin2.
 Activation of β-arrestin2 is linked to receptor downregulation and tachyphylaxis.